naninovel/docs/docs/en/guide/gui.md

-# User Interface
+# GUI

 Naninovel comes with multiple built-in UIs: title (main) menu, game settings, save-load menu, backlog panel, CG gallery, tips and many others.

-Each of the built-in UIs can be disabled or customized; see [UI customization](/guide/user-interface#ui-customization) guide for more information.
+Each of the built-in UIs can be disabled or customized; see [UI customization](/guide/gui#ui-customization) guide for more information.

 ## Adaptive UI Layout